Smorkster/Fetchalon/README.md

   * _SearchedItem_
   * _InputData_
   * _SearchedItem_ and _InputData_
-    * When both are sent to the function SearchedItem will always be the first parameter, and InputData the second.
+    * When both are sent to the function, SearchedItem will always be the first parameter, and InputData the second.

 ### SearchedItem
 If the function is to operating on the object that was searched for in the main GUI, as PsCustomObject with all available properties of the AD-object will be sent as a whole.